I need help planning a funeral. Where do I begin?

 Why are Advanced Directives important?

-To give you an overview, start with this episode of Ask a Mortician on the importance of Advance Directives.
+To give you an overview, start with this video about the importance of Advance Directives.

-Our team here at The Order suggests you begin by creating your Advance Directive/Living Will, this will help ensure your wishes are protected, in writing.
+When you create your Advance Directive/Living Will, it will help ensure that your wishes are protected, in writing.
 Our friends at Cake explain:

 Step One: Advance Directive/Living Will Form